My Favorite Marin, CA Hike: Liberty Trail Loop to Carson Falls Hike

 file-9273156

-Ticks, poison oak, and coyotes.
-I’ve experienced all of these lurking potential dangers at one point or another while hiking this trail.
+Watch out for ticks, poison oak, and coyotes.
+I’ve seen all of these at some point while hiking this trail.
 Rattlesnakes are present, too, but I have yet to see one on this trail.

 Big Redwoods Trees - Liberty Trail Loop to Carson Falls Mt.
 Tamalpais Watershed Marin CA, wake wander repeat Casey Kaplan